-> At this point it was extremely possible that whatever was in the bushes was being blinded by my fluorescent white ass – a handy weapon that I have never considered up until this point.
-The second there was no more pee, I pulled up my pants as fast as I could, and I darted back to the trail.
+At this point it was extremely possible that whatever was in the bushes was being blinded by my fluorescent white ass – a handy weapon that I’d never considered up until this point.
+The second there was no more pee, I pulled up my pants as fast as I could and I darted back to the trail.

-I have no idea what newly blinded creature was in those bushes, and it doesn’t matter.
-It’s not the point.
+I have no idea what newly blinded creature was in those bushes, but it doesn’t matter.
+That’s not the point.

 The point is this.

-We might live in houses and drive cars and communicate through electronic devices, but at the end of the day we are all animals.
+We might live in houses and drive cars and communicate through electronic devices, but at the end of the day, we’re all animals.

 Here’s what I took from it.

-We are not meant to eat food that’s been made in factories.
-We are meant to eat food that has been grown from the earth.
-Having scientific data serves a purpose, and there is a ton of it out there that supports the health benefits of eating a Whole Food Plant Based diet, but for me and my choice to eat a diet full of plants, I do it because it feels right all the way down to my bones.
+We’re not meant to eat food that’s been made in factories.
+We’re meant to eat food that’s been grown in the earth.
+Having scientific data serves a purpose, and there’s a ton of it out there which supports the health benefits of eating a Whole Food Plant Based diet, but for me and my choice to eat a diet full of plants, I do it because it feels right all the way down to my bones.

 It makes sense to my animal instinct.
 It resonates with my ancient brain.
 It’s the most obvious choice.
 It’s how my gut tells me to eat.
 I connect to eating the Whole Food Plant Based diet in the same way that I connect with nature (when I take the time to do it).
 They both bring me extreme pleasure, gratitude and stability.

-And the way I feel, both physically and mentally from eating this way, is all of the validation that I will ever need to continue.
+And the way I feel, both physically and mentally from eating this way, is all of the validation that I’ll ever need to continue.

 - The people who don’t understand it can’t stop me.